-The rights and obligations of the data providers for EUCAIM will be defined in the Data Provision Agreement.
-Different agreement models (or a common model with different annexes) may be needed to adapt to the specific conditions of different types of data provider nodes (e.g. hospitals, existing repositories, research infrastructure, or others).
+The rights and obligations of the data holders for EUCAIM will be defined in the relevant agreement between EUCAIM and the data holders.
+Different agreement models (or a common model with different annexes) may be needed to adapt to the specific conditions of different types of data holder nodes (e.g. hospitals, existing repositories, research infrastructure, or others).

-By signing this agreement, the data provider commits to follow EUCAIM guidelines for good practices, embrace and endorse the vision of the EUCAIM consortium, fully subscribe to its statutes and respect the decisions taken by EUCAIM governing bodies.
+By signing this agreement, the data holder commits to follow EUCAIM guidelines for good practices, embrace and endorse the vision of the EUCAIM consortium, fully subscribe to its statutes and respect the decisions taken by EUCAIM governing bodies.

-The incorporation of a new data provider is subject of evaluation by the Access Committee according to objective criteria, corresponding to the assessment of their submitted Expression of Interest and Interoperability Checklist (see Annex Expression of Interest letter and Annex Questionnaire for Data Warehouse architectures (interoperability checklist)).
+The incorporation of a new data holder is subject of evaluation by the Access Committee according to objective criteria, corresponding to the assessment of their submitted Expression of Interest and Interoperability Checklist (see Annex Expression of Interest and Annex Questionnaire for Data Warehouse architectures (interoperability checklist)).